ALWAYS TRIGGER FINGER OUT ang tamang ituro sa tropa. Sinimulan yan sa basic training!

 Frequently Asked Questions

-What is the standard trigger finger discipline taught in military basic training?
+What is the standard trigger finger discipline for soldiers?

-The standard military practice, emphasized in basic training and by instructors like Harold Cabunoc, is to keep the trigger finger outside the trigger guard during patrolling and movement.
-This ensures safety and allows for proper target identification before engagement.
+The standard practice, as taught by former Scout Ranger instructor Harold Cabunoc, is to keep the trigger finger outside the trigger guard during patrolling and movement.
+This ensures safety and prevents accidental discharges until a target is positively identified and engagement is authorized.

-Why is keeping the trigger finger out of the guard important for soldiers?
+Why is keeping the trigger finger out of the guard important?

-Keeping the trigger finger out of the guard is crucial for soldiers to legally and ethically distinguish between civilians and enemies.
-Placing the finger on the trigger prematurely can lead to accidental shootings and violations of International Humanitarian Law (IHL).
+Keeping the trigger finger out of the guard is crucial for preventing accidental shootings.
+It also upholds the legal obligation for soldiers to distinguish between civilians and enemies, thereby adhering to International Humanitarian Law (IHL).

 More Training & Techniques Videos You Might Like